Thursday, March 6, 2025

 waiting for a gift from the sea.

-What messages are coming to you today from your Angels?
-Make friends with the Angels, and watch how their loving touches will make your day brighter.
+What messages are washing ashore from your waves of thoughts today.
+Make friends with your Angels, and watch how their loving touch will brighten your day.
+You are never alone.
+God loves you.

 Love and peace,